thoughtspot/cs_tools/docs/tutorial/install.md

 The __CS Tools__ bootstrapper will install or upgrade your isolated __CS Tools__ environment.
 After the first install, you will be able to run upgrades from directly within the __CS Tools__ application.

-??? question "Don't have access to the outside internat?"
+??? question "Don't have access to the outside internet?"

     __You still have options!__{ .fc-green } We offer an offline binary to install, but require a bit of information first.